Ness B. Shroff: Career and research

 Shroff, his postdoc Yin Sun, along with colleagues, were the first researchers to show how to optimally manage the freshness of information updates sent from a source node to a destination via a channel.
 A proper metric for data freshness at the destination is the age-of-information, or simply age, which is defined as how old the freshest received update is since the moment that this update was generated at the source node (e.g., a sensor).
 A well known update policy is the zero-wait policy, i.e., the source node submits a fresh update once the previous update is delivered and the channel becomes free, which achieves the maximum throughput and the minimum delay.
-In this work, Shroff et. al show the surprising result that the zero-wait policy does not always minimize the age.
+In this work, Shroff et al. show the surprising result that the zero-wait policy does not always minimize the age.
 Their investigation shows that the zero-wait policy is far from the optimum if (i) the age penalty function grows quickly with respect to the age, (ii) the packet transmission times over the channel are positively correlated over time, or (iii) the packet transmission times are highly random (e.g., following a heavy-tail distribution).
-This was a seminal result in the area of age of information.
+This was a seminal result in the area of age of information and received the IEEE INFOCOM 2026 Test of Time Award that recognizes papers published between 10 to 12 years ago (a three-year window) in the INFOCOM proceedings that have been widely recognized to have a significant impact on the research community.

 Shroff is currently leading a large multi-organization team, composed of universities, private companies, and research labs, which has been selected by the National Science Foundation for developing new Artificial Intelligence techniques to design future wireless networks.